All Episodes

 You get all five of them up there, and it's a little tougher to individually examine them.

-And the reason that it's important when people make allegations like this, it is important that they come forward.
+And the reason that it's important, when people make allegations like this, it is important that they come forward.

-They they They need to be judged.
+They need to be judged.

 Their credibility, their story needs to be judged equally with the person they're accusing.

-And that's why the political, all these anonymous details, anonymous sources, anonymous bits of evidence and so forth.
+And that's why the politico, all these anonymous details, anonymous sources, anonymous bits of evidence and so forth, it's why they were having trouble.

 But see, that's why I'm not a reporter.